Deal With The Narcissist In Your Life Whether It's You Or Somebody Else

 How Do You Deal With Narcissism?

-If you're narcissistic, you're just too caught up in your own world to really pay attention to anyone else's world.
+If you're caught up in narcissism, you're just too caught up in your own world to really pay attention to anyone else's world.
 You've probably seen this in some of your relationships, or maybe in yourself.
 It's basically a matter of it being all about you, with no focus on the other person.
 Learn more about symptoms of narcissism here, and read on for what to do about it.

-- Learn and understand the relationship between love, anger and forgiveness.
 Love and forgiveness are about letting go, and unhealthy anger is about holding on.
-The narcissist has a hard time letting go and tends to be angry, so this is an essential part of the healing process for narcissism.
+The person dealing with narcissism has a hard time letting go and tends to be angry, so this is an essential part of the healing process.

-- Another useful exercise would be to write in a journal about your narcissism, or your relationship with the narcissist in your life.
+Another useful exercise would be to write in a journal about your narcissism, or your relationship with someone in your life who has this problem.
 The technique would be to "let the narcissist speak," by just writing from your pride, anger or sense of entitlement.
 This is how you become your own best anger management resource.

-If you had trouble with these questions, you probably have some narcissistic tendencies.
+If you had trouble with these questions, you probably have some tendencies toward narcissism.
 Not to worry, you're in good company.

 The main thing to know here is that whatever your situation or your limitations, you don't have to live with this problem.
 You can heal yourself and your relationships, all that you have to do is set your mind to it and never give up.
 This web site has lots of great information to help you, so get started now!